How Many Calories to Eat When Bulking

 • Fruits

-are recommended for sustained energy during bulking.
-These foods are rich in fiber, vitamins, minerals, and other beneficial nutrients, making them a nutritious choice for long-lasting energy and muscle recovery.
+The complex carbohydrate foods listed above are rich in fiber, vitamins, minerals, and other beneficial nutrients, making them a nutritious choice for long-lasting energy and muscle recovery.

 Importance of Fats in Hormone Regulation and Overall Health

 Healthy fats are vital for hormone production and sustaining blood vessel health, as well as providing essential nutrients such as vitamins, minerals, and amino acids that promote overall health and hormonal balance.
-Some examples of healthy fats include:

 • Olive oil